ctechfilmuniversity/lecture_procedural_generation_and_simulation/docs/03_slides/pgs_ss22_01_slides.md

 ---
 ## Praxis Examples

-Outside of academia, the trocedural generation* it not clearly defined.
+Outside of academia, *procedural generation* it not clearly defined.

 --